qpdf/qpdf/manual/index.rst

   - CLI Enhancements

     - Add new command line options for listing, saving, adding, removing, and and copying file attachments.
-See `Embedded Files/Attachments Options <#ref.attachments>`__ for details.
+See :ref:`ref.attachments` for details.

     - Page splitting and merging operations, as well as :samp:`--flatten-rotation`, are better behaved